chainbase-labs/manuscript-core/README.md

 - [ ] Joins
 - [ ] Windowed aggregations over Sliding windows

-For a more detailed overview of the planned features, please look at [the Roadmap Board](https://github.com/orgs/quixio/projects/1).

 ## Get Involved 🤝

-- Please use [GitHub issues](https://github.com/quixio/quix-streams/issues) to report bugs and suggest new features.
+- Please use [GitHub issues](https://github.com/chainbase-labs/manuscript-core/issues) to report bugs and suggest new features.
-- Join the [Quix Community on Slack](https://quix.io/slack-invite), a vibrant group of Kafka Python developers, data engineers and newcomers to Apache Kafka, who are learning and leveraging Quix Streams for real-time data processing.
+- Join the [Quix Community on telegram](https://te.me/ChainbaseNetwork), a vibrant group of developers, data engineers and newcomers to blockchain data, who are learning and leveraging Manuscript for real-time data processing.
-- Watch and subscribe to [@QuixStreams on YouTube](https://www.youtube.com/@QuixStreams) for code-along tutorials from scratch and interesting community highlights.
-- Follow us on [X](https://x.com/Quix_io) and [LinkedIn](https://www.linkedin.com/company/70925173) where we share our latest tutorials, forthcoming community events and the occasional meme.
+- Follow us on [X](https://x.com/chainbaseHQ) where we share our latest tutorials, forthcoming community events and the occasional meme.
-- If you have any questions or feedback - write to us at support@quix.io!
+- If you have any questions or feedback - write to us at support@chainbase.com!

 ## License 📗

 Quix Streams is licensed under the Apache 2.0 license.
-View a copy of the License file [here](https://github.com/quixio/quix-streams/blob/main/LICENSE).
+View a copy of the License file [here](https://github.com/chainbase-labs/manuscript-core/blob/main/LICENSE).